 Without a clear understanding of what causes binge eating disorder, we struggle for a cure.

-My hypothesis: The real cause of your binge eating disorder is that you once ate large quantities of nutritionless food (unaccompanied by real food that might have otherwise provided sustenance and satiation) and this created a cycle of false reward followed by pain.
-This led you to repeat the activity and, eventually, to addiction: the belief that you are unable to change.
+The hypothesis: The real cause of your binge eating disorder is that you once ate large quantities of deceptive food while hungry (unaccompanied by real food that might have otherwise provided sustenance and satiation).
+When this was followed by compensatory behaviors (such as diet and exercise), your hunger was exacerbated, priming you to repeat the behavior.
+Eventually, you arrived at the belief that something is wrong with you and that you are unable to change.

 It is likely that you started eating large quantities of fake food for one of two reasons: